France's protesting farmers encircle Paris with tractor barricades, vowing a 'siege' over grievances

 France’s protesting farmers encircle Paris with tractor barricades, vowing a ‘siege’ over grievances

-JOSSIGNY, France (AP) — Protesting farmers were encircling Paris with tractor barricades and drive-slows on Monday, using their lumbering vehicles to block highways leading to France’s capital to pressure the government over the future of their industry, which has been shaken by repercussions of the Ukraine war.
+JOSSIGNY, France (AP) — Protesting farmers encircled Paris with traffic-snarling barricades Monday, using hundreds of lumbering tractors and mounds of hay bales to block highways leading to France’s capital to pressure the government over the future of their industry, which has been shaken by repercussions of the Ukraine war.

-The targeting of Paris — host of the Summer Olympics in six months — and traffic-snarling protests elsewhere in France promised another difficult week for new Prime Minister Gabriel Attal, less than a month into the job.
+The blockading of major thoroughfares around Paris — host of the Summer Olympics in six months — and protests elsewhere in France promised another difficult week for new Prime Minister Gabriel Attal, less than a month into the job.

-Attal failed to defuse the farmers’ movement last week with pro-agriculture measures that protesters said fell short of their demands that producing food should be more lucrative, easier and fairer.
+Protesters said Attal’s attempts last week at pro-agriculture measures fell short of their demands that producing food should be more lucrative, easier and fairer.

-Protesters responded with the deployment of hundreds of tractors, trailers and even rumbling harvesters to block and slow traffic in what they described as a “siege” to squeeze more concessions from Attal’s government.
-Some protesters came with reserves of food and water and tents to stay at their barricades if the government doesn’t cede ground.
+Farmers responded with the deployment Monday of convoys of tractors, trailers and even rumbling harvesters in what they described as a “siege” of Paris to gain more concessions.
+Some protesters came with reserves of food and water and tents to stay at barricades if the government doesn’t cede ground.

+“We’ve come to defend French agriculture,” said Christophe Rossignol, a 52-year-old farmer of organic orchards and other crops.
+Tractors at the barricade east of Paris were parked so they formed what looked like an ear of wheat when seen from the air.

+“We go from crisis to crisis,” Rossignol said.
+Some vehicles carried placards declaring “No food without farmers” and “The end of us would mean famine for you.”

-The sight of tractor barricades creating long lines of vehicles highlighted the gulfs in economic and social opportunity between town and country in France.
+The barricades highlighted gulfs in economic and social opportunity between town and country in France.
 Protesters said they felt ignored by government ministers they accused of rarely venturing to farms and getting their shoes dirty.

-The government announced a deployment of 15,000 police officers, mostly in the Paris region, to head off any effort by protesters to get into the capital itself.
+The government announced a deployment of 15,000 police officers, mostly in the Paris region, to stop any effort by protesters to enter the capital.
 Officers and armored vehicles also were stationed at Paris’ hub for fresh food supplies, the Rungis market.

-At Jossigny near the Disneyland theme park outside Paris, protesters blocked all six lanes of the A4 highway, parking their tractors so they formed what looked like an ear of wheat when seen from the air.
-Some vehicles carried placards declaring “No food without farmers” and “The end of us would mean famine for you.”

-South of the capital, protesters used forklifts to deposit hay bales to block the A6 highway, broadcaster BFM-TV’s images showed.
+Paris region traffic authorities reported blockages on the A1 highway just north of the city’s main international airport, on the A4 near the Disneyland theme park east of the capital and on other usually busy highways.

 “Our goal isn’t to bother or to ruin French people’s lives,” Arnaud Rousseau, president of the influential FNSEA agricultural union, said on RTL radio.
 “Our goal is to put pressure on the government to rapidly find solutions out of the crisis.”